AltspaceVR/altspacevr-project-html-ui/README.md

 This project should take approximately 5-15 hours to complete.
 To work on the project:

 - Fork and clone the repo.
-- Use the Promise-based data source provided in the `src/data/` folder to populate the interface.
+- Use the Promise-based data source provided in the `lib/data/` folder to populate the interface you create.
 - Your application should (and need only) be compatible with the latest version of Google Chrome.
 - You may use any framework or library to help you build the interface.
 - You shouldn't have to build any server-side component to complete the project.